Stop Destroying PCBs in profiling your reflow process

 With KIC2000 software, you can define each component in isolation.
 If the BGA is off on the edge, I might need to bump up even further my peak temperature spec since in many reflow ovens, the outer edge near the rail is the coolest.
 This is why you see some ovens with heat tape running along the rails!
 Keep in mind of course as you crank up your oven to reach higher temps to reflow your outer edge BGAs, everything else on your board is also going to be impacted.
 More the reason you better be hooking up thermocouples to temperature sensitive components to ensure they do not get fried while you are focusing your attention on your BGAs.
 Profiling software that can “balance” the board is a must.
 If there ever was a case where software can help solve complex problems in profiling, here you go!

 I had a webinar back in July talking about BGA profiling.
 There is also a video that illustrates what I explained above.
-You can find this in an earlier posting: http://profilingguru.com/reflow/profiling-bga-webinar/
+You can find this in an earlier posting: https://profilingguru.com/reflow/profiling-bga-webinar/

 BGA Profiling Webinar Recording